kitakkun/back-in-time-plugin/README.md

 backInTime {
     enabled = true // default is true
-    // we might remove this feature later, and will introduce more easy way to existing value containers. valueContainers {
+    // [NOTE] we might remove this feature soon, and will introduce easier way to configure value containers in other modules by using annotations. valueContainers {
         androidValueContainers() // support for MutableLiveData, MutableStateFlow, MutableState composeMutableStates()   // support for MutableState, MutableIntState, MutableLongState, etc...